If you’ve spent any time in digital project management, you’ve likely heard of the Scrum methodology.

 Within the Scrum methodology are clearly defined roles.

-These roles help set the Scrum model apart from similar Agile methods like Kanban.
+These roles help set the Scrum model apart from similar agile methods like extreme programming, lean, or test-driven development.

 1. Scrum Development Team

 - They’re cross-functional.
-All members must have the skills required to create an Increment.
+All members must have the skills required to create an increment; some can be differently skilled, but all should be able to pitch in.

 2. Scrum Master

-The Scrum Master is responsible for leading the Scrum Team.
-They make sure everyone has a firm understanding of Scrum principles and offer guidance and teaching when it’s necessary.
+The Scrum master is responsible for facilitating the Scrum process.
+They make sure everyone has a solid understanding of Scrum principles and offer guidance and teaching when it’s necessary.

 The Scrum master leads the Scrum team through the daily Scrum.
 They’ll often ask three questions: